wtchang/Acronyms/README.md

 # Acronyms

-A simple app that looks up meanings of acronyms!
+A simple iOS app that looks up meanings of acronyms!

 CocoaPods are used to manage dependencies.